fabriciopirini/clojure-rest-api/README.md

 ## Project Decisions

-- Use board indexes from 1 to 2500 instead of 0 to 2499;
+- Use simulation indexes from 1 to 2500 instead of 0 to 2499;
 - Use a 1D vector instead of implementing a new 2D data structure;
 - Use simple characters to show dinos and robots + its directions instead of more complex data structure;